Old County Ground

-The Old County Ground is cricket ground, located at West Malling, historically called Town Malling, in the English county of Kent.
+The Old County Ground is a cricket ground in West Malling, historically called Town Malling, in the English county of Kent.
 It is known to have been used for cricket matches in 1705 and has been the home ground of Town Malling Cricket Club since their formation in 1827.
 Known under various names throughout its existence, the ground hosted 14 first-class cricket matches between 1836 and 1890.

 History

 The ground is first believed to have been used in 1705 in what is the first recorded organised cricket match to take place in Kent.
 A West Kent side played one from Chatham Cricket Club for a wager of 11 guineas a man.
 Sides from Town Malling first used it in 1799 and Town Malling Cricket Club was formed at the ground in 1827 by Thomas Selby and Silas Norton, partners in a law firm in the town.

 Originally known as the New Cricket Ground, by 1830 the ground had become known as George Field when a match between Town Malling and Benenden attracted 8,000 spectators.
 Selby and Norton, backed financially by William Harris, 2nd Baron Harris, recruited Fuller Pilch to be the groundsman in 1835.
 Pilch, who was considered the greatest batsman in the country at the time, was from Norfolk and played cricket as a professional.
 He was paid £100 a year to play for the club, manage the ground and run the adjoining public house, the Cricketers.

 Selby and Norton organised a series of matches between Town Malling sides and county teams or ones selected by MCC as England XIs.
 A total of 11 matches took place between 1836 and 1841, ten of which were given retrospective first-class cricket status and are considered to have been played by a Kent team.
 The other match was played against a Kent side in 1836, attracting up to 6,000 spectators.
 Pilch played for Town Malling in this match but otherwise played in the Kent side, having qualified by residence, including the three against England sides.
 The first of these was a benefit match for Pilch and saw Kent defeat England by two runs.